justinpchang/jplog/about.md

 permalink: /about/
 ---

-JP is a software developer passionate in usability and creativity.
+Justin "JP" Chang is a software developer passionate in usability and creativity.